Simpson Kalisher: Reception

-William Meyers contradicts Upton's earlier perception that few of the railroad photographs "make the common very uncommon," when he reviewed the 2011 show in the Wall Street Journal; "Simpson Kalisher ... is one of the street photographers who made midtown Manhattan as critical a site for mid-20th-century photography as the forest of Arden was for Shakespearean comedy.
+William Meyers contradicts Upton's earlier perception that few of the railroad photographs "make the common very uncommon", when he reviewed the 2011 show in The Wall Street Journal;

+Simpson Kalisher ... is one of the street photographers who made midtown Manhattan as critical a site for mid-20th-century photography as the forest of Arden was for Shakespearean comedy.
 In a picture taken in 1959, the camera looks north up Fifth Avenue as the traffic light changes and a massed wave of pedestrians steps off the curb to cross West 51st Street.
 Nothing unusual is happening in this picture, there are no freaks or confrontations, but our eye keeps moving left to right and then right to left across the line of faces approaching us: The ordinariness of these people is quite stunning.
 The men and women look straight ahead as they march single-mindedly toward us and their destinations.
-It is not really us, of course, but Mr. Kalisher who is headed in the other direction."The highest price paid for a print by Kalisher at auction is US$1,875 for an untitled work made c.1949–1950, sold at Christie's New York in 2010.
+It is not really us, of course, but Mr. Kalisher who is headed in the other direction.

+The highest price paid for a print by Kalisher at auction is US$1,875 for an untitled work made c.
+1949–1950, sold at Christie's New York in 2010.

 Teaching and industry contributions

-In the 1960s Kalisher was a regional editor for Aperture photography magazine alongside Henry Holmes Smith, Nathan Lyons and Van Deren Coke, and in 1962 was elected alternate secretary of the American Society of Magazine Photographers.
+In the 1960s Kalisher was a regional editor for Aperture photography magazine alongside others, and in 1962 was elected alternate secretary of the American Society of Magazine Photographers.

-In September 1974 he was one of the presenters, with Jerry Uelsman, Beaumont Newhall, Joseph Costa, Lillian Bassman, and Bruce Davidson of a workshop, based on his book on New York City, in the University of Wisconsin Extension course, "Study with the Masters" and in which he was described as "a professional photographer who has published in most of the major national magazines."